 Many Medicare Advantage plans provide coverage for routine dental care, routine vision care and eyewear, hearing aids, and/or other benefits.
 Often Medicare Advantage plans include prescription drug coverage.
 Medicare Advantage plans may offer other supplemental benefits that Medicare does not cover, such as standard gym memberships, transportation to doctor’s offices, over-the-counter drugs and supplies, safety devices for the home, and acupuncture or other alternative therapies.

 Each Medicare Advantage plan must limit the annual out-of-pocket medical expenses you pay for covered services.
-In 2019, the maximum out-of-pocket medical expense you could pay is $6,700; thereafter, the plan may pay 100% for covered medical services for the rest of the year.
-Many plans set lower out-of-pocket limits.
+The limit might change from year to year.
+After you reach that limit, the plan may pay 100% for covered medical services for the rest of the year.

 Premiums—the cost of coverage that helps pay your medical expenses